SHOKHZODJURAEV/AI-Duke/README.md

 - Implementing PyTorch DataLoaders for efficient batching.
 - Exploring text generation techniques with custom datasets.

+## Folder: ai-basic-day13

+This folder focuses on checkpoint handling and trainer state analysis.
+Topics include:

+- Understanding and interpreting trainer state JSON files.
+- Analyzing training metrics such as loss, learning rate, and gradient norms.
+- Managing checkpoints for model training and evaluation.
+- Exploring evaluation metrics and runtime statistics for model performance.

 ## How to Use This Repository

 1. Clone the repository to your local machine.